sighjs/sigh/README.md

 ## TODO

+* Source files content should be embedded in the source maps.
+Not having this is pretty annoying.
-* sigh -w should watch Sigh.js file for changes and reload pipelines as necessary.
+* sigh -w should watch Sigh.js file for changes in addition to the source files.
 * Conditional pipeline operations e.g. "sigh -e dev" might avoid minification to reduce build times during development.
 * Write sass, compass, less, coffeescript, eco, slim, jade and haml plugins.